 I don’t recommend using natural peanut butter.

 Store: Store Eggless Monster Cookies at room temperature in an airtight container for up to seven days.

 Freeze Unbaked Cookie Balls: Unbaked cookie dough balls freeze well for up to three months.
 Roll the dough into balls, line them up on a baking sheet, and pop them in the freezer for about 30 minutes.
 Once frozen, toss all the frozen dough balls into a freezer-safe zip-top bag.
 Don’t forget to label the bag with the date and what is in the bag!

 Baking Frozen Cookie Balls: Frozen cookie balls can be baked without thawing first!
 Add an extra minute to the baking time.

 Freeze Baked Cookies: Let the cookies cool completely after baking.
 Then place on a cookie sheet and flash freeze for about 30 minutes.
 Once they’re hard, place the cookies in a freezer container or bag and freeze them for up to two months.
-To thaw, remove from the freezer about two hours before enjoying and let them thaw at room temperature.
+To thaw, remove them from the freezer about two hours before enjoying them and let them thaw at room temperature.